Living-with-machines/accidents-interactive/README.md

 This is the “accidents interactive” for the _Living with Machines_ exhibit at Leeds City Museum 2022–23.

+See also the [“machines interactive”](https://github.com/Living-with-machines/machines-interactive) for the same exhibition.

 To run the kiosk using Python
 ---------------